 The Lost Grave of South Hadley

 Henry Bowdoin one of the sons of the family died in 1904.
-That was the year of the move and might have precipitated the transfer to this cemetery.
-If one looks at the Soule list and subtracts off all names in the Jessie Lie book from 1976 (Lie’s book is about the stones in the back of Evergreen from the 1904 move), then one is left with about 20 family monuments.
+That was the year of the move and the family plot would have now been in this cemetery.
+If one looks at the Soule list and subtracts off all names in the Jessie Lie book from 1976 (Lie’s book is about the stones in the back of Evergreen from the 1902 move), then one is left with about 20 family monuments.
 Looking through the main body of Evergreen, one finds all of these family stones but one.
 The one that is the lost one is this Bowdoin stone.

 William Bowdoin – FINDAGRAVE

 1 – Abby Allen Bowdoin (20 Sept 1828-8 Apr 1884)